bbbbbr/pandocs/src/Four_Player_Adapter.md

 ### Transmission Protocol

-The protocol is simple: At the same time the DMG-07 is sending data it received during the previous packet the Game Boys are replying with their new data in response.
+The protocol is simple: At the same time the DMG-07 is sending data it received during the previous packet, the Game Boys are replying with their new data.
 In effect, while receiving old data, Game Boys are supposed to pump new data into the network.

 Data received by the DMG-07 is buffered until it is broadcast during the next packet.
-This means there is a 1 packet delay between when the Game Boys send data and when they all receive the packet which combines all their data together.
+This means there is a 1 packet delay between when the Game Boys send data and when they receive the packet which combines all their data together.

 For example, say the packet size is 2 bytes; the flow of data for two consecutive packets would look like this.